kaeohpm/GRASP/README.md

 A floating menubar Mac app that explains whatever you've highlighted.
 Highlight text anywhere, press a hotkey, and a tight explanation appears in a side panel on the right of your screen.
-Powered by Claude.

 ## What it does

-- **Grab hotkey** (default ⌘⇧G): grabs your selected text via the clipboard and asks Claude for a short, confident explanation.
+- **Grab hotkey** (default:Command + Shift + G): grabs your selected text via the clipboard and asks for a short, confident explanation.
 Works for single words, sentences, or short paragraphs.
-- **Panel hotkey** (default ⌘⇧Space): shows / hides the side panel.
+- **Panel hotkey** (default:Command + Shift + Space): shows / hides the side panel.
 - **Side panel**: keeps a scrollable history of every explanation from your session, with per-entry **Copy**, **Pin**, and **Tell me more** buttons.
 Has an optional **context** field (e.g. "DJ", "legal", "Rust") to bias explanations toward your domain.
-- **Settings panel** (gear icon in the panel header, or *Settings…* in the menubar): rebind hotkeys, pick from preset background colors or open the full color wheel, choose white or black text, tune opacity and font size, clear history.
+- **Settings panel** (gear icon in the panel header, or *Settings…* in the menubar): rebind hotkeys, pick from preset background colors, choose white or black text, tune opacity and font size, clear history.
 All preferences persist via `NSUserDefaults`.
 - **Tell me more**: per-entry button that fetches a longer, more